burakeregar/KotlinRxMvpArchitecture/README.md

 # KotlinRxMvpArchitecture
-Clean MVP Architecture with RxJava + Dagger2 + Retrofit2 + Mockito + Fresco + EasiestGenericRecyclerAdapter using Kotlin.
+MVP Architecture with RxJava + Dagger2 + Retrofit2 + Mockito + Fresco + EasiestGenericRecyclerAdapter using Kotlin.
 Includes Unit Tests(Kotlin Tests)!

+Note: This repo contains two branches.
+Master branch has the simplified version of the architecture.
+For clean MVP architecture with all the layers, please checkout mvp-clean-rx-dagger branch.

 Main purpose of this repo is dealing unit testing problems and find easy ways to handle them.